 - Kruger National Park of South Africa

-- Gir Forest National Park and the surrounding areas in Gujarat state is the only habitat of lions in India as well as in the entire Asia.
+- Gir Forest National Park and the surrounding areas in Gujarat state are the only habitats of lions in India as well as in entire Asia.

-- Lion is the only cat species that possesses sexual dimorphism.
+- Lion is the only cat species that possess sexual dimorphism.

 - Male lions have a prominent mane around their neck and head.
 The color and length of the mane not only indicate the age of a male lion, but also its skills and bravery.

-- Female lions do not have mane and are usually smaller in size and weight from the male lions.
+- Female lions do not have a mane and are usually smaller in size and weight the male lions.

 What Is Female Lion Called

 - A female lion is called a Lioness.